rungsini/rungsini-portfolio/README.md

 `√Number of DHF (Cases) ~ Year + Month + Average Temperature + Rainfall Amount + Population Size^2 + Area + Number of Hospitals`

-and when examining the variance and autocorrelation within the variable itself, the following patterns are observed
+The GLS method helps in accounting for the autocorrelation and heteroscedasticity in the data.

 - **Variance Assessment of GLS Model:**
+To assess the variance of the GLS model, a scatter plot of residuals against predicted values was created.

 ![pic11](var_gls.jpg)

-The scatter plot of residuals against predicted values shows random dispersion around zero without any clear pattern, indicating constant variance (homoscedasticity).
+The plot shows random dispersion of residuals around zero without any clear pattern, indicating constant variance (homoscedasticity).
+This suggests that the GLS model adequately addresses the issue of non-constant variance in the data.

 - **Autocorrelation Examination in GLS Model:**
+To examine the autocorrelation in the GLS model, the autocorrelation function (ACF) and partial autocorrelation function (PACF) plots were analyzed.

 ![pic12](acf-pacf_gls.jpg)

 From the figure, it is evident that the model has a p = 0 and a q = 0, indicating no significant autocorrelation.
-Additionally, the regression analysis table is obtained as follows.
+This suggests that the residuals of the GLS model are independent.

 - **The Regression Coefficients Table Obtained from GLS Model:**
+The regression coefficients table provides information about the estimated coefficients, their standard errors, t-values, and p-values for each variable in the GLS model.

 | Variable       | Coefficient | Standard Error | t-value          | p-value |
 | -------------- | ----------- | -------------- | ---------------- | ------- |